Grivn/phalanx/README.md

 Generate a proposal when there are at least f+1 replicas waiting for consensus-order that they have finished their own selfish-order.
 We would like to pull their first pending ordered log to make a consensus proposal.
+Here, we should skip the ordered logs which has reached the quorum size of execution (2f+1) to speed up the consensus process.

 #### Communicator
 It is used to communicate with each other.